canonical/praecepta/en/index.md

 Document types include:

 - Tutorial
-- How-to guides
+- How-to guide
-- Explanations
 - Reference
+- Explanation

 Each type serves a different user need — it is useful to understand the needs being addressed as these will influence the documentation approach.